 (c) Purchases of Equity Securities by the Issuer

-Set forth below is information related to transactions under the Company's share repurchase program for the quarter ended December 31, 2020.
+We had no transactions under the Company's share repurchase program for the quarter ended December 31, 2021.
+See Note 1 to our consolidated financial statements for a discussion of our share repurchase program.